s1vax/Pwnagotchi/README.md

 <br>

 ## ✅ Safe environments and measures
 You can target a personal network with the pwnagotchi attack as a proof of use, or simply put it in passive mode (`manual mode`).
-The repository will explain in detail how to do this.
+The repository will explain in detail how to do this in the #Configuration section.

 <br>
 <br>